 To configure XDR Dashboard

-In Barracuda XDR Dashboard, click SOAR Settings > Cloud.
+In Barracuda XDR Dashboard, click ATR Settings > Cloud.

 In the table, click Google Workspace.